I’m A Hormone Expert. Here’s What I Eat In A Typical Day

-- 2 ounces of fermented vegetables (in the photo, carrots, red beets, daikon, turnip, rutabaga, yellow onion, ginger, orange zest)
+- 2 ounces of fermented vegetables (carrots, red beets, daikon, turnip, rutabaga, yellow onion, ginger, orange zest)

 - 8 ounces salad

-Today’s salad has arugula, chopped pea greens, rainbow carrots, sliced hearts of palm, and sliced black radish, topped with arugula pesto.
+For the salad, a combination like arugula, chopped pea greens, rainbow carrots, sliced hearts of palm, and sliced black radish, topped with arugula pesto is a good example.
 Eating most of the colors of the rainbow each day helps to fill your micronutrient gaps.

 Eating for hormone balance is now second nature to me.
 I follow my food code—my personal code for eating congruent with my values and bodily needs, while honoring the fact that I’m a recovering addict who always wants more.
 It keeps me on the path of hormonal balance and helps me fit into my skinny jeans.
 If you don’t eat this way, consider trying my food plan for a few days and see how you feel.